mortgage insider author photo

 The HUD 1 Settlement Statement (also known as a Closing Statement) is the document you sign when you close on a mortgage.
-Unlike the application, once you sign the HUD1 the deal is done.
+Unlike the application, the HUD1 is final so all the terms, costs, etc. will not change.

 HUD 1 Definition